-- Perform an occasional visual inspection of the external fan motor and check it electrically and mechanically every time the rolling bearings are replaced. - Replace permanently lubricated rolling bearings in the external fan motor as specified in the operating instructions for the external fan motor.
+- Perform an occasional visual inspection of the external fan motor and check it electrically and mechanically every time the roller bearings are replaced. - Replace the permanently lubricated rolling bearing on the external fan motor after 40,000 operating hours or five years at the latest.